-If your linguistic level allows it, avoid subtitles in English to improve your speaking and listening Spanish.
-This way, your ear will become increasingly habituated to Spanish and new expressions will come more naturally to you.
-The Spanish language sounds better in your favorite film!
+If your linguistic level allows it, avoid subtitles in English to improve your speaking and listening skills in Spanish.
+This way, your ear will get used to hearing Spanish, and new expressions will come more naturally to you.
+The Spanish language sounds better in your favourite film!

 Movies with subtitles: a soft immersion. source: visualhunt.com

 And if you don’t know many Spanish TV series, just do a Google search.

 If there’s no one around you to chat with from time to time in Spanish, you can opt for exchanges with a pen-pal.

 By mail or email, fun exchanges allow you to create links with a new person, discuss subjects of your choice in Spanish, learn new Spanish phrases and improve your writing and spelling.
 Websites including NekoPlaza will help you to meet pen-pals from all over the world.